d-markey/squadron_sample/README.md

 # squadron_sample

-Flutter demo for Squadron: parallel computation of hexadecimal digits of Pi.
+Flutter demo for Squadron with sample use-cases:
+* parallel computation of hexadecimal digits of Pi.
+* parallel thumbnail generation

 See [Squadron Dart package](https://pub.dev/packages/squadron) for more information on Squadron.

-# Quick Introduction
+# Pi Digits

 The source code should be easy to understand: